 Our starting point is User Rules tab of Ultimate Ads plugin settings Unity Inspector window.
 You can see two lists - Rules and Triggers.
-Let me explain the purpose each of these entities.
+Let me explain the purpose of each of these entities.
 Please, see the screenshot below with the predefined sets of triggers and rules.

 The first one is a trigger or so-called trigger event.
-Basically, the trigger is an event, that will be fired during the game session in a certain moment of time under the certain conditions.
+Basically, the trigger is an event that will be fired during the game session in a certain moment of time under the certain conditions.
 There are three types of triggers

 - LevelLoaded.
 Will be fired up when the game scene with the certain name has been loaded.
-How to bind advertising trigger to an appropriate game scene will be described further.
+How to bind advertising trigger with an appropriate game scene will be described further.
 The additional rule can be added to this type of trigger as well.

 - LevelFinished.
 Will be fired up when the game scene with the certain name has been unloaded.
 The additional rule can be added to this type of trigger as well.

 - Custom Trigger.
 The most interesting type of trigger.
 Each custom trigger has its own condition fo be fired up (called rule).
-In other words, in a case of a custom trigger, we will have the trigger with its own condition and additional rule to be checked before firing up (or not firing, if the rule returns false).
+In other words, in a case of a custom trigger we will have the trigger with its own condition and additional rule to be checked before firing up (or not firing if the rule returns false).

 All the custom triggers are listed in the User Rules tab.
 The LevelLoaded and LevelFinished triggers can be added from the Ads Constructor tab directly.

 The triggers are linked by the scene name.
-You will be prompted to chose the scene before adding the new trigger to it.
+You will be prompted to choose the scene before adding the new trigger to it.
 As you can see from the screenshot, there are triggers with LevelLoaded, LevelFinished and Custom triggers as well.
 If you want to add the custom trigger to your scene, please, select the appropriate scene and select the name of an appropriate trigger from the drop-down list (highlighted with red colour on the screenshot below).

-Of course, you can assign the appropriate rule to the trigger in such an approach.
+Of course, you can assign the appropriate rule to the trigger in such approach.
 If the trigger has its own condition only, the [Empty] label will be displayed in the Rule field.
 Otherwise, you will see the name of the corresponding rule there.

 In general, you will be able to implement all the logic for displaying the appropriate ads in your project by using Ads Constructor ONLY.
 Please, check it out, maybe it will save a lot of time for your development process.

 Important: Ads Constructor has scene-dependent logic.
 I mean, all the triggers and rules will be reset after reloading the scene.
 Please, be VERY careful with your Player Prefs flags related to triggers and rules.
-Make sure, that all the flags are cleared or have the consistent state when you navigating between your game scenes.
+Make sure that all the flags are cleared or have the consistent state when you are navigating between your game scenes.

 Ultimate Ads testing is available in Unity Editor mode to simulate the behaviour you will get in your game.
 Check it out, this feature will save you a huge amount of time.
 If you have any comments/suggestions, please, feel free to contact our support team via email@example.com